ewersoncarmo/design-patterns/README.md

 ## Proxy

 The Proxy pattern provides a surrogate or placeholder for another object in order to control access to it.

+## Bridge

+The intent of the Bridge pattern is to decouple an abstraction from its implementation so that the two can vary independently